kanjieater/GoldenDict-Toolbelt/README.md

 ## How is this different than other dictionary apps (like Migaku or Yomichan)?
 There are a lot of overlapping functionality with Migaku & Yomichan.
 You can't do all of this with either of them though.
 Here are some things you can do with this toolset
 1. Full phrase deinflection ( not just single words) & Jisho's recommendations
 2. Google Auto Correct
-3. Frequency list that tells you which reading is most popular (migaku doesn't know the readings)
-4. Automatically do a custom search in anki - essentially turning a sentence bank into an dictionary of example sentences.
+3. Automatically do a custom search in anki - essentially turning a sentence bank into an dictionary of example sentences.
-5. Automatically add Images, Audio, or Text from the clipboard to the appropriate field from any app with a global hotkey
+4. Automatically add Images, Audio, or Text from the clipboard to the appropriate field from any app with a global hotkey

 ## What Order Should I Put my Dictionaries in?
 ### KanjiEater's Recommended Order